 WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANIZATION?

 - A Drop in the Ocean has minimal administrative costs.
-From July 2016 we employ 1,5 people.
+From 2018 we have 3 1/2 employed people.
 You can find more information on our annual report.

 I WANT TO GIVE MONEY/DONATE, HOW DO I DO THIS?